vlasky/pdf-reader-mcp/memory-bank/progress.md

   - Verify the server starts correctly.
   - Test the consolidated `read_pdf` tool via `@modelcontextprotocol/inspector` or a live agent.
   - Verify error handling (e.g., file not found, URL fetch errors, corrupted PDF).
-- **Testing:** Write tests for core handlers (e.g., `read_pdf`).
+- **Testing:** Core handlers (`read_pdf`, `pathUtils`) now have tests.
+Consider adding tests for edge cases or specific PDF structures if needed.
 - **Refinement:** Review code for potential improvements or edge cases missed.
 - **Publishing Workflow Test:** Test the updated GitHub Actions workflow by pushing a version tag (e.g., `v0.3.10` or similar) and verifying npm/Docker publish and GitHub Release creation.

 ## 3. Current Status

-Vitest testing framework has been successfully integrated.
-Basic configuration is complete, and the first utility function test is passing.
-Ready for further test development, build, and workflow verification.
+Vitest testing framework integrated.
+Tests for core utility (`pathUtils`) and the main handler (`readPdf`) are implemented and passing.
+Ready for build and workflow verification.

 ## 4. Known Issues/Risks